 - Improve your postpartum recovery

-A birth preparation session is specifically to learn, experience and practice the essential components of preparing your pelvic floor for a vaginal birth.
+A birth preparation session takes place anytime after 34 weeks and is specifically to learn, experience and practice the essential components of preparing your pelvic floor for a vaginal birth.
 In a vaginal birth, baby will pass through the pelvic floor and many women go into birth without any knowledge of their own pelvic floor.
-The session starts with a pelvic floor assessment to learn the baseline structure of your individual pelvic floor and then goes over 3 components;:
+The session starts with a pelvic floor assessment to learn the baseline structure of your individual pelvic floor and then goes over 3 components:

 - Pelvic Floor Relaxation training to give baby the soft space needed to come down and out